Going to the trade show: preparing a booth briefing

 Preparing a booth briefing, what does it include?

-Drafting a booth briefing may be something you’ve never done before.
+Drafting a booth brief may be something you’ve never done before.
 But don’t worry!
 We’ll help you through it through the points below, which are important for a good briefing.

-In fact, a booth briefing is essential for a successful trade show participation.
+In fact, a briefing for a trade show booth is essential for a successful trade show participation.
 It forms the basis on which all aspects of the booth are conceived and realized.
 Among other things, this briefing defines the objective(s), but it also includes the target group, the message and the branding.

-It is a kind of blueprint that is the foundation for the entire project and ensures that everyone involved is on the same page.
-In this article, we will discuss some of the essential components of this briefing.
+It is a kind of blueprint that is the foundation for the entire project and ensures that all involved are on the same page.
+In this article, we will discuss some of the essential components of this brief.

 Based on this briefing, our design team gets to work creating a mood board and initial booth concept.
 This fits seamlessly with all the points discussed in the briefing.
 Some of these important points are further explained in this article so that the briefing is as complete as possible.